-- Papers that do not meet the minimum requirements will be returned ungraded and considered late. - The paper must be 6-10 pages of text in 12-point Times or Times New Roman font, not including graphics or reference list. - The reference list must include a minimum of 10 citable sources.
-All of the sources must be cited in the text. - The paper must have sections with headings, including an introduction. - The paper must include at least two graphics ideally one figure (diagram or graph) and one table (chart).
-The purpose of the graphics is to communicate information that is difficult to communicate in text.
-The graphics are NOT there to adorn the paper. - Citations and the reference list will be in APA style. - Each draft must be submitted with the appropriate checklist.
-There must be evidence on the checklist that you used it (i.e., checks ;-) - Each draft of the paper must be cleared through Turnitin as plagiarism-free.
-This typically means an originality report of 5% or less.
+- Papers that do not meet the minimum requirements will be returned ungraded. - The paper must be 6-10 pages of text, not including graphics or reference list. - The reference list must include a minimum of 10 citable sources.
+All of the sources must be cited in the text. - The paper must have sections with headings, including an introduction. - Citations and the reference list will be in APA style. - Each draft must be submitted with the appropriate checklist.
+There must be evidence on the checklist that you used it (i.e., checks;-)